This page assumes you have an image. If the copyright to your image is unclear or not grantable, see the Getting Started page.

 CORE TOOL! see Duke Scholarly Communication page (with blog and FAQs!
 Scholarworks.duke.edu

-Fair Use - Most academic use of images fall under the famous “fair use” clause.
-Basically, fair use allows academics to use copyrighted materials a single time to a limited audience without securing the permission of the copyright holder.
-Fair use is one of the most frequently contested copyright instances, however.
+Fair Use - Most teaching- and paper-writing uses of images fall under the famous “fair use” provision (single use for scholarly purposes).
+Basically, fair use allows academics to use even copyrighted materials a single time to a limited audience without securing the permission of the copyright holder.
+This does not apply to educational use where an unmediated public would see it, particularly articles that are made open-source, archived theses and papers (there may be ways to still post these, however).
+Fair use is one of the most commonly misunderstood (frequently contested) copyright situations.
 Use the resources below to determine if your use counts as fair use.

 The Law - Image copyright is particular to each country.
 You’re bound to the copyright of the country where the image was made or where the copyright holder resides.
 In the US, image copyright falls under Title 17 (1909) variously revised 1973, 2011 and most recently 2014, known as the STELA Reauthorization Act of 2014 (P.L.
 113-200).
 The Digital Millennium Copyright Act (1998) revised the law for electronic images.
 However, most accepted practice is based on legal precedent, not law.
 So, rather than citing law, copyright decisions are frequently determined by an important legal case.

-Keep in mind that many institutions and individuals claim copyright on material they don’t have rights to or which is out of copyright altogether.
-For example, see the Highsmith case.
-While their assertions should be considered, their claims should also be personally examined!
+Keep in mind that many institutions and individuals claim copyright on material they don’t have rights to, or works totally out of copyright altogether.

 License for Image Use Form - The University's form for getting permission to use an image/video.